 Claims against the deposit when the tenancy ends

 Having your property managed keeps you distant from any negotiations, and we mediate between you and the Tenant.
-On receiving the check-out report, we draft proposed deductions from the deposit.
+On receiving the check-out report, we draft proposed deductions from the deposit, should there be any.
 We agree them with you and submit these to the tenant.
 We have extensive experience of negotiating for damages or breach of contract so you can rely on our advice to reach mutual agreement between you and the tenant.

 Prior to the commencement of the Tenancy Agreement Naylius McKenzie will read the meters and advise the relevant authority that the supply will be taken over by the new tenant.
 We will also advise the appropriate Council Tax department.